nx-lr/protea/README.md

 (function (i, s, o, g, r, a, m) {});
 ```

-The arguments to the function above spell out the word **_isogram_**, which, by definition, is a word that contains unique non-repeating letters.
-For example, _isogram_, _wordplay_, _ambidextrously_, _copyrightable_ or _dialogue_.
-I developed Isogram as a combination of influences from different languages\*, with each contributing equally to it.
+The arguments to the function above spell out the word **_Sombra_**, which, by definition, is a word that contains unique non-repeating letters.
+For example, _Sombra_, _wordplay_, _ambidextrously_, _copyrightable_ or _dialogue_.
+I developed Sombra as a combination of influences from different languages\*, with each contributing equally to it.

 \*(TypeScript, Python, Rust, Go, Scala, C#, Bash, Haskell, Perl, Ruby and OCaml, Flix, YAML, F#, PHP, Perl, CoffeeScript, LiveScript)

 ## Language Principles

-Isogram will have a large standard library inspired by those languages, covering many domains all the way from primitive operations in **/Core** to advanced such as:
+Sombra will have a large standard library inspired by those languages, covering many domains all the way from primitive operations in **/Core** to advanced such as:

 ---

 This document is currently in the works and is my largest project to date.
 Some things are going to change.
-I will be posting a Trello on Isogram very, very soon, for all of you to see.
+I will be posting a Trello on Sombra very, very soon, for all of you to see.

-Feel free to open or contribute to the project on this GitHub repository: http://github.com/nxltm/isogram/.
+Feel free to open or contribute to the project on this GitHub repository: http://github.com/nxltm/Sombra/.

 ### Version Name Lists